United Lincolnshire Hospitals NHS Trust

 As a Provider of Excellence in Rural Healthcare, United Lincolnshire Hospitals NHS Trust (ULHT) is committed to providing safe, quality care to patients, believing that services of the highest quality should be received.
 The Trust considers patient safety and ongoing quality improvement to be the central focus of all aspects of healthcare service delivery.

-During 2017 ULHT were looking to review their existing retail catering offers at three hospitals (Grantham, Boston and Lincoln) with a view to improving the services provided for patients, staff and visitors to the hospitals.
+During 2017 ULHT were looking to review their existing retail catering offers at three hospitals (Grantham, Boston and Lincoln) to improve the services provided for patients, staff and visitors to the hospitals.

-Over the years the self-operated provision had been developed to the point where an external review and proposals on how the sites could be repurposed was required.
-There was a view that external foodservice brand operators could drive improved sales and margin albeit this view had to be investigated, challenged and revised.
+Over the years the self-operated retail outlets had been developed to the point where an external review and proposals on how the sites could be repurposed was required.
+There was a view within the Trust that external foodservice brand operators could drive improved sales and margin albeit this view had to be investigated, challenged and revised.

 Litmus was appointed to carry out the initial review and undertook the following field work: